eclipsevortex/SubVortex/docs/wandb/wandb.md

 - `--wandb.offline` - Runs wandb in offline mode.
 Default **false**
 - `--wandb.run_step_length` - How many steps before we rollover to a new run.
 Default **360**

+To enhance user experience, we have decided to name each run using the format `validator-<VALIDATOR_UID>-<COUNT>`.
+This format allows users to easily identify the runs of the validator they wish to access.
+The count will increment with each run until it reaches 10000, at which point it will reset.

 ## Miner

 For miner, wandb is not needed so nothing to do here.